 Repaying Private Loans

-Take out a private loan and you will receive a repayment schedule from the lender.
+On private student loans, the repayment terms are determined by the lender.
 That schedule will tell you exactly when your first payment is due and how much you will owe.

 If Repaying Loans Becomes a Problem

 Nobody plans on not paying back their student loans, but sometimes life can throw a few financial punches that you weren’t expecting.
-A smart strategy if this were to happen to you: face the problem head on.
-Don’t ignore it, because it won’t go away.
+A smart strategy if this were to happen to you: face the problem head-on.

 What To Do If You Don’t Get Enough Federal Loans